qooyqpqy123/Ranking/README.md

 **Run time** of **Table4.R** is less than 10 min.

 The code file **Table5-6.R** contains the codes for reproducing Tables 5 and 6 of the real data analysis.
-The setting of is given in lines 14-17, one only need to set up these parameters according to the different settings of Table 5 and 6 in our paper and run this code file directly.
+The setting of is given in lines 14-17, one only need to set up these parameters $(M,p)$ according to the different settings of Table 5 and 6 in our paper and run this code file directly.
 The outputs are given in lines 96-103.
-We also mark their corresponding reproduced columns in Table 5-6.

 **Run time** of **Table5-6.R** is less than 10 min.